TaokyleYT/PUCTF25-Digital_Instrumentality_Project-Writeup/README.md

 you get `result = (result ^ (result >> 3));` and `result = (result * 2654435761);`,\
 which can be replaced with `result ^= result >> 3;` and `result *= factor;`\
 where `factor` is a constant `2654435761`

+**Q - Is optimising knuth shuffle really necesserary?**\
+A - Nope, I did it just because I have time.
+The improvements should just be a few seconds, considering how fast C is (I mean C is just assembly with alot of macros, so you could say nothing is faster than binary (assembly)).

 **Q - Arn't the python program stored in exif data of the mp4?**\
 A - Yes, but I only used window's explorer.exe to check exif of the mp4, so I used a slower approach, unknown to this faster method.\